-Cable/Internet Fee: \$144 per semester per student, except \$108 during Summer semester.
+Cable/Internet Fee: \$144 per semester per student for the Fall or Spring semester, \$108 during Summer semester.
 This fee is assessed only to students residing in an on-campus dormitory room and covers costs associated with providing cable television service and internet computer service to the residents of a room.